ValoraOS/help/README.md

-# Installing Your Linux Distribution
+# Installing ValoraOS Linux Distribution

 Welcome to **Your Linux Distribution**!
 This guide will walk you through installing the operating system from a USB drive.